Sharath Kamal, G Sathiyan, Manika Batra lead Indian challenge - ExBulletin

 The event’s main draw begins on March 1, after two qualifying days.

-Heading the international challenge at the WTT Star Contender, Goa will be reigning Olympic champion from China Ma Long, World No. 1 Fan Zhendong, Wang Chuqin, Tomokazu Harimoto and Truls Moregardh in the men’s singles draw, while the women’s singles draw will feature four of the top 5 paddlers in action including world number 1 Sun Yingsha and reigning Olympic champion Chen Meng.
+Heading the international challenge at the WTT Star Contender, Goa will be reigning Olympic champion from China Ma Long, world No. 1 Fan Zhendong, Wang Chuqin, Tomokazu Harimoto and Truls Moregardh in the men’s singles draw, while in the women’s singles four of the top 5 paddlers in action including world number 1 Sun Yingsha and reigning Olympic champion Chen Meng.
+PTI AH TAP TAP

 |